IdolYANGZI/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software.
-I have created a Git reposity today.
+I have created a Git repository today.